Motor Focus: Fast Ego-Motion Prediction for Assistive Visual Navigation: Experiments

-We applied the proposed method to predict the center of moving direction and we usin MAE and MSE to compare the predicted location $(\hat{x},\hat{y})$ with the annotated ground truth$(x,y)$.
-Figure \ref{fig:MSE} shows the results of the proposed method compared with different approaches.
-As expected, the proposed method achieves minimum errors compared with other methods.
+We applied the proposed method to predict the center of moving direction and we used Mean Absolute Error (MAE), and Mean Squared Error (MSE) to compare the predicted location $(\hat{x},\hat{y})$ with the annotated ground truth$(x,y)$.
+Furthermore, we used the Signal-to-Noise Ratio (SNR) to compare the vertical motion $y_i \in \mathbf{c_i}$ along the time in a selected scene.

-Furthermore, we evaluate the computation cost of the implemented method with the classical motion analysis methods.
-Table \ref{tab:time} shows the computation cost comparison results.
-Notably, our All-Pixel Matching method achieves extraordinary results compared to other methods.
-Specifically, our proposed All-Pixel Matching requires no searching for keypoints as we consider each pixel as a keypoints and take the optical flow map as the matching map.
-Our matching time stands out from others by taking advantage of Singular Vector Decomposition, the linear operation processes a total of $262,144$ elements without additional computation cost.
+Our framework seamlessly works with other feature detectors, such as Scale-Invariant Feature Transform (\textbf{SIFT}) and Oriented FAST and Rotated BRIEF (\textbf{ORB}), and optical flow methods such as the Lucas-Kanade (\textbf{LK}) method, by simply replacing the Feature Mapping module of the proposed framework, as shown in Figure \ref{fig:framework}.
+We show the comparison between these methods in Table \ref{tab:time}, where $\mathbf{OP}$ represents the vanilla dense-optical flow method (Farneback), $\mathbf{OP+}$ represents the $\mathbf{OP}$ method with camera motion compensation, and $\mathbf{OP++}$ represents compensated $\mathbf{OP}$ with the Gaussian aggregation.
+All frames are resized to $512 \times 512$ for experiments.

-The results from our experiments indicate that our method successfully achieves real-time processing capabilities without sacrificing accuracy or robustness.
-The stabilization algorithm effectively mitigates the impact of camera shake, allowing for clear and consistent detection of nearby objects and their motions.
-This capability is particularly important in densely populated urban environments where accurate and timely information about surrounding dynamics is critical for safe navigation.
+Notably, the matching time ($<1 ms$) and FPS ($>40$) of all three $\mathbf{OP}$ methods stand out from other classical methods as we directly use the optical flow field $\mathbf{f}$ for feature mapping.
+By taking advantage of SVD, the linear operation processes a total of $\mathbf{262,144}$ elements (all pixels) without additional computation cost.
+Meanwhile, the camera motion compensation helps to approach lower predicting error in $\mathbf{OP{+}}$ compared to vanilla optical flow ($\mathbf{OP}$).
+Furthermore, the proposed $\mathbf{OP++}$ method achieves even better results.
+Specifically, it obtained the lowest prediction error of motor focus in both MAE and MSE.
+More importantly, the Gaussian aggregation helps smooth the prediction especially the vertical location of the motor focus point $\mathbf{c_i}$.
+Figure \ref{fig:snr} confirms the accuracy (better alignment with ground truth) and stability (fewer fluctuations) of our method ($\mathbf{OP++}$ ) compared with the SIFT.